sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ### BGP Babbling and Attribute Churn

 So if a burst of updates isn't a dying link, a desperate search for a backup path, or a research beacon, what else could it be?
 Sometimes a network is just fidgeting.
-BGP engineers usually call this **babbling**.
+I call this **babbling**.
+While not an official industry term, it perfectly describes the constant, repetitive "talk" of updates that don't actually change anything meaningful about the route.

 I caught a great example of this while watching the stream.
 A Finnish fiber provider (`AS43016`) was firing off nearly 100 pulses per second, and this went on for days.
 The raw data showed the route wasn't actually dropping.
 Instead, a single piece of metadata called the Aggregator ID just kept flipping back and forth.